project-ncl/presentations/productize-your-project-using-pnc/README.md

 Coordinating local builds with PNC
 ==================================
-- Describe all build details with a config file
+- Describe all build details with a config file (BUILD.json)
     - SCM location, tag / commit-id
     - Build command line (maven profiles and other required parameters)
 - Build project and dependencies from source with single command
     - Easier team work with moving versions
 - Supports non Maven and non Java builds
 - The ability to use the same isolated build environment
+- The ability to use PNC's proxy to track dependencies

 ---

 Build using on-line version
 ===========================
 - BPM managed product pipe-line
-    - External triggers (SCM update, CLI)
     - Pom manipulation to pick the latest version
-    - Parallel builds
     - QA
     - Publishing
 - Ability to import / export the build configuration (BUILD.json)
-- Automatic Import
-    - Tooling will be provided to assist building your Project inside PNC
+- Assist building your Project
+    - SCM Repo sync
+    - External triggers (SCM update, CLI)
+    - Automatic import of BUILD.json
+    - Automatic rebuild if dependency is updated

 ---